eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 ## Create revision

-Zero downtime deployment is a critical feature for any application.
+Zero-downtime deployment is a critical feature for any application.
 For example on Kubernetes, we achieve this by creating a new deployment and then updating the service to point to the new deployment.
 With Istio or Service Mesh in place, we can even do canary deployments with weight based routing.

-On Azure Container Apps supports this feature by creating a new revision of the app and then updating the app to the new revision.
-By default, Azure Container Apps is defaulted to single revision mode.
-In single revision mode, Container Apps ensures your app doesn't experience downtime when creating a new revision.
-The existing active revision isn't deactivated until the new revision is ready.
-If ingress is enabled, the existing revision continues to receive 100% of the traffic until the new revision is ready.
+Azure Container Apps supports this feature by creating a new revision of the app, which is then updated to the new revision.
+By default, Azure Container Apps is set to single revision mode.
+In this mode, the app isn't subjected to downtime when crafting a new revision.
+The existing active revision isn't deactivated until the new revision is prepared.
+If ingress is enabled, the current revision continues to receive 100% of the traffic until the new revision is ready.

-We will do the small test here to see how single revision mode works.
-We will use liveness probe to intentioanlly fail the new revision and see how the old revision continues to serve the traffic.
+Here, we will do the small test to see how single revision mode works. **With the use of a liveness probe, we will intentionally cause the new revision to fail and see how the old revision continues to serve the traffic.**

 <details markdown="block">
 **<summary>Use GitHub Copilot</summary>**

 Go to the previous `HelloController.java` and change the message in the `/hello` endpoint to see the difference between the old and new revision.
-Then add endpoint `/readiness` to return HTTP code 500.
+Then add an endpoint `/readiness` to return HTTP code 500.
 Prompt GitHub Copilot to return HTTP code 500.

 ```java